Fried Pickles

 Servings and Cooking Time

-This recipe serves about 4 people.
-Preparation time is approximately 15 minutes, and cooking time is around 10 minutes.
+This recipe makes approximately 4 servings.
+Preparation time is about 15 minutes, and cooking time is around 10 minutes.

 Nutritional Value

-Each serving (about 4 fried pickles) contains approximately 250 calories, 10g fat, 35g carbohydrates, and 5g protein.
-This nutritional information is based on one serving for one person.
+This information is based on one serving for one person.

 Step-by-Step Cooking Process

-1. Begin by draining the pickles and patting them dry with paper towels.
+1. Drain the pickles and pat them dry with paper towels.

-2. In a bowl, mix the flour, cornmeal, garlic powder, onion powder, cayenne pepper, and salt.
+2. In a bowl, mix the flour, cornmeal, garlic powder, paprika, salt, and black pepper.

-5. Dip each pickle slice into the buttermilk, letting excess drip off.
+5. Dip each pickle into the egg mixture, allowing excess to drip off.

 6. Roll the pickles in the flour mixture until fully coated.